KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

             +- Signalling / Quiet bit
 ```

+A NaN value is any float value that has all its exponent bits set to 1.
+The hardware doesn't actually care whats inside all the other bits, as long as
+all the exponent bits are set to 1, its a NaN.
 The standard also distinguishes between "quiet" and "signalling" NaN values.
 "Quiet" NaNs fall through any arithmetic operations, while the "signalling" type
 will throw an exception once detected.